Characters: Friendship Is Magic: Rarity

 - Friend or Idol Decision: Nine times out of ten, she will choose friends.
 (Only nine?
 She's not perfect.)

-- Deconstructed in "Sweet and Elite" where it turns out her friends understood why she wanted to go for the Idol (it could help her business and fashion credibility in a major fashion hub).
+- By the time "Sweet and Elite" rolls around, her friends are expecting it, they understood why she wanted to go for the Idol (it could help her business and fashion credibility in a major fashion hub).

 - The Friends Who Never Hang: Her interaction with Rainbow Dash throughout the show is rather limited.
 Even "Sonic Rainboom", an episode they shared and revolved around Rarity's attempts to support Rainbow Dash, barely required them to have a single conversation together.
 We do however, see them hanging out in less spotlighted ways, as shown in 'Dragon Quest', when they ask Twilight Sparkle if she would like to accompany them to breakfast, and in 'Just For Sidekicks' as they are both having an outing with their pets.